Mhtsingh/portfolio/README.md

 **Skills**: A overview of skills I know.

 If You like!
-DON'T forget to give staar
+DON'T forget to give star